 Flat top grills are more commonly used in commercial spaces, but they can be a great addition to your backyard setup.
 They don’t have regular grill grates, so use a different method to clean them.

 - Start cleaning the surface while the burner is still hot.
+Use caution to avoid getting burnt from the steam.

 - Use a grill brush to scrub away any stuck-on food and debris.